Hummingcoder/Quiz-App/README.md

 Travel back in time and explore the fascinating events of the past. ⏳

-### 3. 🎥 Movies
+### 3. 🔬 Science & Nature

-Lights, camera, action!
-Dive into the world of cinema and prove your movie expertise. 🍿
+Uncover the mysteries of the natural world and scientific discoveries. 🧪🌱

 ### 4. 🗺️ Geography

 Take a tour around the globe and show how much you know about our planet. 🌎

-### 5. 🚗 Vehicles
+### 5. 🦁 Animals

-Are you a car enthusiast?
-Buckle up and take this thrilling ride! 🚙
+Step into the animal kingdom and prove you're a wildlife expert! 🐾

-### 6. 🌀 Anime
+### 6. ⚡ Mythology

-Calling all otakus!
-Test your anime knowledge and show you’re a true fan. 🎌
+Delve into legendary tales and mythical worlds across cultures. 🏺✨

 ---